canyalccn/macOverlay/README.md

 Known issues:

-Notification PNGs don't show up when on fullscreen.
-Lots of spagetti code.
+Notification PNGs don't show up when on fullscreen and lots of spagetti code.

 I'm just putting this here so that people in need can grab it or develop it even further.
 I couldn't find such an app which does this the exact thing.

-To be honest I didn't put much effort into this, but it does the job for me.
+To be honest I didn't put much effort into this anyway, but it does the job for me.
 Maybe in future I will look into the script more in detail and consider to turn it to a fully executional app with GUI.